-Many employers allow you to join or change health plans once a year during open enrollment.
+Many employers allow you to join inner light sauna or change health plans once a year during open enrollment.
 But once you choose a plan, you must keep it for a year.
 Discuss choices and limits such as spine surgery with your employee benefits office.

 If you are self-employed or if your company does not offer group policies, you may need to buy individual health insurance.
 Individual policies cost more than group policies.